-Although clinical parameters (blood pressure, heart rate - HR) are late diagnostic markers, they are very useful for determining the severity of shock, evaluating the therapy instituted and indicating additional therapies.
-The shock index is an adjunct in the estimation of volume loss and an early marker of hemodynamic instability, with values that correlate with the need for blood transfusion and care transfer.
+Although clinical parameters (blood pressure, heart rate - HR) are later diagnostic markers, they are very useful for determining the severity of shock, evaluating the therapy instituted and indicating additional therapies.
+The SI is an adjunct in the estimation of volume loss and an earlier marker of hemodynamic instability, with values that correlate with the need for blood transfusion and care transfer.
 Its calculation is made by dividing HR by systolic blood pressure (SBP).
-Values \geq 0.9 indicate significant blood loss and \geq 1 (HR higher than SBP) signal the need for a fast and aggressive approach and the possibility of blood transfusion.
-Values between 1.3 and 1.7 (moderate shock) and > 1.7 (severe shock) are indicative of assessing the need for massive transfusion.^(17,18)
+Shock index values ≥ 0.9 indicate significant blood loss and ≥ 1 (HR higher than SBP) signal the need for a fast approach and the possibility of blood transfusion in patients with PPH.
+The SI increases as the maternal hemodynamic state worsens.
+Values between 1.3 and 1.7 (moderate shock) and > 1.7 (severe shock) are proposed as indicators for assessment of the immediate need for massive transfusion.^(22, 23) Changing the SI cutoff point from ≥ 0.9 for ≥ 1 is also proposed with the aim to facilitate its use in clinical practice.(24)